 The ports on which you configure protocol-based Auto VoIP are made members of the voice VLAN automatically.
-By default, VLAN 2 is the voice VLAN.
+By default, no VLAN is used for the voice VLAN.
+You must create a voice VLAN first.

 OUI-Based Auto VoIP

 OUI-based Auto VoIP prioritizes VoIP packets based on the bytes of the organizationally unique identifiers (OUIs) in the source MAC address.
 The switch is preconfigured with a default list of OUIs.
 You can also add OUIs that need prioritization.
 The switch can support up to 128 OUIs, including the default OUIs.